csiro-robotics/raycloudtools/README.md

 ## Ray Cloud Tools
 A set of command line tools for processing ray clouds, together with an associated C++ library.

-If you publish articles based on this tool set, please cite
+If you find this tool set useful for your research, please cite:
 ```
 Lowe, Thomas, et al. "Canopy Density Estimation in Perennial Horticulture Crops Using 3D Spinning LiDAR SLAM." arXiv preprint arXiv:2007.15652 (2020).
 ```